huwb/jitternator/README.md

 ## Introduction

-I've spent weeks and weeks painstakingly hunting down jitter issues - visible stutter in games.

-I want to document the lessons and techniques I picked up along the way.
+In the past I've spent weeks and weeks painstakingly hunting down jitter issues - visible stutter in games.
+I decided to document the lessons and techniques I picked up along the way in the hope that it might help others.

 I have also added an experimental implementation of attaching timestamps to data to enforce consistency and detect timing issues at runtime.